JDsingh97/test-node/README.md

 # Project Setup

-To setup the project, all you need to do is `docker-compose up -d`
+To setup the project, all you need to do is :
+- Copy default.env to .env and make necessary changes `cp default.env .env`
+- (Optional but recommended) Search whole project and replace `ts-bp` with your app name i.e APPNAME  (this will make changes in DOckerfile & compose file)
+- `docker-compose up -d`
+- High level flow would be `routes > validators >  controllers > services > repository > model / entity`
+- There are sample services files just for understanding code flow / structure.
+Build one service of your onw and then remove them.
+-

+# Run Migration
+- To run migration `npm run migrate`

+# Deployment Changes
+- Make changes in .yml files present in root folder (your ECR repo etc)

 # DB